-The present 31 acre campus includes a high school building, middle school wing, a elementary building, a library, a guidance office, a cafeteria, gymnasium, and several mobile units.
+The present 31-acre campus includes a high school building, middle school wing, an elementary building, a library, a guidance office, a cafeteria, a gymnasium, and several mobile units.
 Since 2000 Halifax Academy has seen considerable growth.
 Doublewide trailers were purchased in 2000 and 2001.
 During the summer of 2002, four classrooms were built for the fifth and sixth grades.
 Two years later classrooms were added for Pre-Kindergarten and Kindergarten.
-The cafeteria was renovated the summer of 2005.
-The summer of 2006 four more classrooms were added.
+The cafeteria was renovated in the summer of 2005.
+In the summer of 2006 four more classrooms were added.

 Halifax Academy has operated with the aid and support of the parents and loyal friends in the Roanoke Valley area.

 The Halifax Academy School Philosophy states that Halifax Academy shall endeavor to achieve the following:

 - Present opportunities preparing individuals for higher education.

 - Promote a sense of self-respect, a love for home and family, a dedication to the principles of our national greatness, and the practice of high moral standards.

 - a.
 A curriculum best meeting the needs of the students

 - c.
 Utilizing innovative methods and contemporary materials and equipment.

 - d.
 Maintaining an informative relationship with parents concerning achievements and continuing objectives.